mouse-reeve/kyranides/03_book_1.md

 _Enanthus_ is a Stone of every colour, and it is dedicated to _Venus_, because it is of many colours.
-Rocket therefore heats, because here(?) is an Error among many, and they, know not the nature of every Herb.
-Against
+Rocket therefore heats, because there is an Error among many, and they, know not the nature of every Herb. _Against
-Lust and Erection.
+Lust and Erection_.
 Therefore Priests eat Rue, and the herb _Agnus castus_, for Chastity's sake,
 For green Rocket quenches Lust much, and frequent Erection, and Dreams.
 Wherefore